Short Term Goals – Reunions!

 * Selfish “me time” – As I have said before, being selfish is not a horrible thing that you need to feel guilty about.
 I am going to have a selfish day before my husband comes home so that I am not burnt out and bugging him to give me time.
 I will still bug him to give me some time but I won’t be quite so desperate.

 A lot of my goals are either about being self aware or mentally preparing myself to share my life, our kids, the house and bed again (I still am waking up sprawled across it!).
 My ultimate piece of advice is to take some time to pamper yourself and think about what it is you want and don’t want before your family member comes home, be prepared to give up some things and set limits!

-For more information about our tips, blogs, books or resources go to: http://www.whileyouwereaway.org
+For more information about our tips, books and resources go to: www.whileyouwereaway.org

 Filed under: Living My Own Advice, Military Family Support - Tips from the 101 Tips books, Re-integration Tips | Tagged: family, military, military family, military life, reintegration, reunion, short term goals | Leave a comment »